-These most easy to build and to use modules will fit in a lot of projects like small stereo amplifiers and active speaker systems.
+With around 2x 50Wrms this most easy to build and to use module will fit in a lot of projects like small stereo amplifiers and active speaker systems.
 We also have models with an integrated power Supply where you just need to connect a suitable transformer.
 Also a very nice project for starters (schools!) actually.
 With a clever PCB design we also could implement some nice extra features.

-As an environmental friendly company, we use the LM3886T, RoHS compliant and Lead-free.
-It is capable of delivering 10A+ of audio currents.
-With our DOUBLE LAYER copper (35um) PCB, made in EU in an environmental friendly way, we made the power grid and speaker lines 4mm wide and where possible even wider.
-Our tracks are capable of feeding 12A+.
+As an environmental friendly company, we use the LM4766T, RoHS compliant and Lead-free.
+It is capable of delivering 8A+ of audio currents.
+With our DOUBLE LAYER copper (35um, FR4+) PCB we made the power grid and speaker lines 4mm wide and where possible even wider.
+Our tracks are capable of feeding 10A+.
 Close to the IC we go some smaller, but added short tracks on the other side there.

 Despite the fact that a double sided PCB costs more, we believe this IC deserves it and give it the ELTIM design/sound signature as requested by some people, where this nice and cost effective IC truly can show what it is capable of.
-Of course, we only use ORIGINAL, quality and brand new parts.
+Of course, we only use ORIGINAL and brand new parts.